AccessibilityRG/HelsinkiRegionTravelTimeMatrix2018/README.md

  6. *travel time to next transit stop*
  7. *walking to the destination*

 Travel times by public transportation have been optimized using 10 different departure times within the calculation hour using so called Golomb ruler.
 The fastest route from these calculations are selected for the final travel time matrix.

 Calculations of 2015 MetropAccess-Travel Time Matrix are __based on schedules of Monday 29.01.2018__:

  - Midday (optimized between 12:00-13:00 ) --> Comparable with previous versions of the Helsinki Region Travel Time Matrix (2013 & 2015).
  - Rush hour (optimized between 08:00-09:00) --> Comparable with 2015 version of the Helsinki Region Travel Time Matrix.

-For detailed documentation and instructions how to reproduce the results, see [documentation in here](codes/MetropAccess-Reititin).
+For detailed documentation and instructions how to reproduce the public transport results, see [documentation in here](codes/MetropAccess-Reititin).

-### <a name="walk"></a>Walking

-__The routes by walking__ were also calculated using the __[MetropAccess-Reititin](http://blogs.helsinki.fi/accessibility/reititin/)__ by disabling all motorized transport modes in the calculation.
-Thus, all routes are based on the Open Street Map geometry.
-The walking speed has been adjusted to 70 meters per minute, which is the default speed in the HRT Journey Planner (also in the calculations by public transportation).

 ### <a name="car"></a>Private car

 __The routes by car__ have been calculated with a dedicated open source tool called [**DORA**](https://github.com/DigitalGeographyLab/DORA).
 [MetropAccess-Digiroad dataset](http://blogs.helsinki.fi/accessibility/data/metropaccess-digiroad/) (modified from the original Digiroad data provided by Finnish Transport Agency) has been used as Network Dataset in which the travel times of the road segments are made more realistic by adding crossroad impedances for different road classes.

 The calculations have been repeated for two times of the day using:
  - the "midday impedance" (i.e. travel times outside rush hour)